ameritusweb/ParallelReverseAutoDiff/README.md

 Add each operation that is backwards in the computation graph to the BackwardAdjacentOperations property of an operation.
 BackwardAdjacentOperations is just a list of operations.

-Add an instances of the gradients to send the result to, to the GradientDestinations array.
+Add instances of the gradients to send the result to, to the GradientDestinations array.
 If there is no gradient result for a certain input, add null.

 Then populate the backward dependency counts by running the following code.
 It only has to be run once to set up the backward dependency counts.
 ```c#